Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-10-route53/hands-on-113/hands-on-113.md

 $ cfn-lint HealthCheck.yaml
 ```

-There are three stacks to deploy
+There are four stacks to deploy

 1. Deploy first EC2 instance to eu-west-1